corv1njano/ScritchyScratchyCheater/README.md

 - load save file directly from path or any other location
 - reload current save file during session
 - locate current save file in file explorer

+---

+# Documentation

+Read more about the project [here](https://github.com/corv1njano/ScritchyScratchyCheater/tree/master/Docs).
+More documentation will follow in the future.